heatherlongail/Skyrim-DSilHand/Docs/DSilHand/Dialogues/Md/DSilHand_M30ScholarFragment.md

 ``Data\Sound\Voice\DawnOfTheSilverHand.esp\MaleEvenTonedAccented\DSilHand_M_DSilHand_M30_FM_00015AD1_4.xwm``

 **Fjol** (*Neutral 50*): Just ask him if he still has that silver ring to sell.
-If he has any good news, he will find a way to tell you.
+If he has any news for us, he will find a way to tell you.

 ``Data\Sound\Voice\DawnOfTheSilverHand.esp\MaleEvenTonedAccented\DSilHand_M_DSilHand_M30_FM_00015AD1_5.xwm``